infinum/rails-handbook/Firebase Push Notifications.md

 ### Approach based on sending notifications to topics

   * Topic messaging is best suited for content which is often sent to a group of users.
-E.g. all users subscribed to weather information or some subreddits etc...
+E.g. all users subscribed to weather information, some subreddits, etc.

-  * Based on the publish/subscribe model, FCM topic messaging allows you to send a message to multiple devices that have opted in to a particular topic.
+  * Based on the publish/subscribe model, FCM topic messaging allows you to send a message to multiple devices that have opted into a particular topic.
 You compose topic messages as needed, and FCM handles routing and delivering the message reliably to the right devices.

   * Topic messaging supports unlimited topics and subscriptions for each app.

   * Persisted topics
-    * In this approach we need a way to create topic names and expose them through the API.
+    * With this approach, we need a way to create topic names and expose them through the API.
-    * If Firebase doesn't have a topic, it will be created on users first subscription.
+    * If Firebase doesn't have a topic, it will be created when the user subscribes for the first time.

     * CONS
-      * Topic names are being duplicated in Firebase as well as our backend.
+      * Topic names are being duplicated in Firebase as well as in our backend.

-  * Non Persisted topics
+  * Non-Persisted topics
     * We can agree on a convention for topic names with mobile developers.
     * Every topic name is parameterized.
 (Firebase Push Notifications -> firebase-push-notifications)

     * PROS:
-      * With this approach we don't need to store topic names in backend.
+      * With this approach we don't need to store topic names in the backend.
       * Easy to build.

     * CONS:
-      * It doesn't seems that Firebase has limits on topics, but maybe in future they will restrict this like Amazon SNS does.
+      * Currently, it doesn't seem that Firebase has any limits on topics, but they might restrict this in the future just like Amazon SNS.

   * Sender service example
     ```ruby